 Skip forward the best part of twenty years – and for a sizeable chunk of that I could barely sit still in a theatre without thinking I’d rather be somewhere else.
 But then something happened.
 Perhaps it was one too many head-banging TV Script edits, or the fact that I had started to climb the walls of my study working on my own every day (the voices, the voices!), or the fact that my children were leaving home and I just didn’t need (quite so much) money any more, but after being summarily dismissed from my second stint on Emmerdale, for no particular reason that I could discern, I decided to hop off the TV treadmill and only do stuff I really enjoyed.
 And to keep that feeling of professional pleasure fresh, that meant mixing it up a bit – radio, bits of TV when it excited me, a bit of teaching and mentoring, and perhaps maybe dip my toes back into the world of life theatre again.

-i started out directing a couple of short plays for the fantastic JB Shorts – evenings of six 15 minute plays which grace the cellar of Joshua Brooks pub just around the corner from the old BBC building on Oxford Road – Touched by Bill Taylor and My Poor Fool Is Hanged by Peter Kerry.
+i started out directing a couple of short plays for the fantastic JB Shorts – evenings of six 15 minute plays which grace the cellar of Joshua Brooks pub just around the corner from the old BBC building on Oxford Road – Touched by Bill Taylor and My Poor Fool Is Hanged by Peter Kerry (Click on the links take a look).
 These were followed by two shows for The Arden Theatre School – Better Times (by Barrie Keeffe) and a re-working of the adaptation of Saturday Night & Sunday Morning I had developed at Nottingham Playhouse all those years ago back in the 1980s.

 Then in early 2013 I was invited by Black Toffee Theatre Company to dramaturg and direct the GTX re-working of their show, Hidden, for the Library Theatre’s RE:Play best-of-the-fringe festival at the Lowry Theatre in Salford.
 The production earned four stars from The Guardian and toured successfully for the following 18 months or so.

-Meanwhile, I struck up an ongoing relationship with Manchester’s extraordinary and unique 24:7 New Writing Festival directing a rehearsed reading of All Because Of Molly by Paul Ferguson (that’s Bubble from Big Brother to the rest of us), and dramaturging True by Emma Rydal, which went on to win the audience favourite award and tour successfully across the North West.
+Meanwhile, I struck up an ongoing relationship with Manchester’s extraordinary and unique 24:7 New Writing Festival directing a rehearsed reading of All Because Of Molly by Paul Ferguson (that’s Bubble from Big Brother to reality TV addicts of a certain vintage), and dramaturging True by Emma Rydal, which went on to win the audience favourite award and tour successfully across the North West.
 In 2012, I was invited by fledgling theatre company, Working Progress, to direct their debut production, Loaded by Jo Kirtley Pritchard…

 …and a year later I was directing for them again, on the critically acclaimed one man show, Away From Home, which I had co-written with actor and company founder, Rob Ward.
 The show was an immediate audience hit at the 2013 festival and went on to win Best New Play at the Manchester Theatre Awards, and a notable acting gong for my fellow scribe and performer of the piece, Mr Rob Ward.